martin-ueding/vigilant-crypto-snatch/docs/dev/components.md

 ## Triggers

 The triggers get specified by the user.
 I have generalized the trigger concept such that it just handles regular actions.
 These also include database cleaning and sending a Telegram notification.
+For the buy triggers there is a specification, the `TriggerSpec`.

 [![](graphs/triggers.svg)](graphs/triggers.svg)